tari-project/rfcs/src/RFC-0320_TurbineModel.md

 ## Goals

-The Thaum is a [unit of magic](https://discworld.fandom.com/wiki/Thaum).
-Thaums are used to power the DAN's economic engine.
+Tari is used to power the DAN's economic engine.

-This RFC describes the motivation and mechanism of the Tari to Dan peg-in mechanism.
+This RFC describes the motivation and mechanism of the Minotari to DAN peg-in mechanism.

 ## Related Requests for Comment